Endpoint Security Software

 Do I Need Antivirus Software If I Have An Endpoint Protection Platform?

 You can function without a traditional antivirus if you use an Endpoint Protection Platform, as EPPs offer all the capabilities of an AV, plus many other advanced capabilities that help to proactively secure devices.
-EPPs, unlike static AVs, can also detect zero-day threats, as they analyse behavior patterns among users and their devices to block, triage and remediate any incidents.
+EPPs, unlike static AVs, can also detect zero-day threats, as they analyze behavior patterns among users and their devices to block, triage and remediate any incidents.

 Endpoint Detection and Response (EDR) vs Extended Detection and Response (XDR): What’s The Difference?